ubports/locationd/docs/faq.md

    used, determining the initial position may take some time.
 If `locationd.monitor` is the only client of locationd, there will be a delay before it starts providing location updates.

- * *No satelites visibile:* If you're indoor or in a tunnel your device can't find any satelites which will prevent it from locking your current position.
-Please move into an environment where your device has access to the sky to receive necessary signals from available satelites.
+ * *No satelites visibile:* If the device is not able to see the minimum number of satellites (this number is four for GPS) due to being indoors, in a tunnel, or some other situation that blocks line of sight to satellites, then this will prevent the GPS from being able to determine its position.

 ## How can I enable support for Assisted GPS (A-GPS)?